rajkrpatel/finalproject/README.md

 Steps to run the Priority queue web service in your environment, it can be done in 2 ways
 1) Placing war file in the tomcat, below are the steps

-    a) Place Randon-Project.war file in tomcat webapp folder and restart tomcat
+    a) Copy Randon-Project.war file from Randon-Project/target/  and place Randon-Project.war file in tomcat webapp folder and restart          tomcat

     b) Try accessing the Endpoints url from the browser

 2) Runnig your project in eclipse using run on server option, below are the steps.

     a) Right click on Randon-Project folder in eclipse --> run as --> run server

     b) Eclipse browser will open, there we have to enter the endpoint urls.

 Endpoints url